 Over the last decade, the promise of virtual desktops to ensure consistency and to simplify management and delivery of user desktops over individual desktop systems has been fulfilled for many organizations.
 Building out a VDI solution includes the ability to centralize security and desktop images, to troubleshoot once and push to every desktop, and to let users log in from anywhere.

-Traditionally delivering the virtual desktop infrastructure solution to the end user requires building a POD of hardware for a VDI and keeping it segmented from all other workloads in the data center.
-However, these PODs are usually designed to deliver a single desktop type to a single type of user.
-Each new group of users or department may have different requirements and use their own type of POD to support their own desktop type.
-In a growing VDI implementation, that would mean building out multiple PODs for each user type.
-Or, if a group of users’ need certain applications or databases, the solution might require another POD for each of those platforms.
+Traditionally, delivering the virtual desktop infrastructure solution to the end user requires building a single PoD for VDI and keeping it segmented from all other workloads in the data center.
+However, these PoDs are usually designed to deliver a single desktop type to a single type of user.
+Each new group of users or department may have different requirements and use its own type of PoD to support their own desktop type.
+In a growing VDI implementation, that would mean building out multiple PoDs for each user type.
+Or, if a group of users’ needs certain applications or databases, the solution might require another PoD for each of those platforms.
 Supporting end users in this way adds a lot of expense and complexity, and costs can get out of control.

 Looking at the breadth of how the digital workflow uses the virtual desktop, applications, and databases, organizations question how to reduce the complexity and make desktops more efficient.
 Many people have found that VDI is the first step to a true end-user computing environment.
 As applications and databases accelerate to match the efficiency of the virtual desktop, the multiplication of platforms has complicated the back-end infrastructure.
 In the EUC journey, it's necessary to also consider hardware requirements for mobile device management delivery, hosted application delivery, user profiles, Horizon workspaces, file presentation, RDS sessions, and VDI.